rooftopcms/rooftop-cms/README.md

 * `rooftop_model`: a Ruby client gem for the Rooftop API, following a similar approach to ActiveRecord
 * `rooftop_rails`: building on `rooftop_model` and providing Rails-specific features
-* `rooftop-laravel`: an eloquent-like library for interacting with Rooftop from Laravel.
+* `rooftop-laravel`: an [Eloquent](http://laravel.com/docs/5.1/eloquent)-like library for interacting with Rooftop from Laravel.

 Of course Rooftop exposes a sensible REST API to access your data, so there's no reason why you can't use any REST library which is capable of adding a couple of custom headers.
 FORTRAN anyone?